February – November 2019

 Throughout 2018, The Gainsborough Bath Spa hosted a series of sold-out talks entitled Phenomenal Women.
 Due to the success of the events last year, we will once again be hosting five inspirational speakers throughout 2019 in conjunction with the University of the West of England and Business West.

-The talks will run bi-monthly until November 2018, and will be delivered by a high profile business woman who has achieved recognition and made a significant impact in her field.
-Each woman will talk about her experiences and the challenges she has encountered on her route to success.
+The talks will take place between February and November 2019, and will be delivered by a high profile businesswoman who has innovated in her field and achieved widespread recognition.
+Each woman will talk about the obstacles and lessons she has experienced on her route to success.